google/tensorstore/docs/installation.rst

    python3 bazelisk.py test //...

-.. _build-dependencies:
+.. _build-requirements:

-Build dependencies
+Build Requirements
 ------------------

-TensorStore is written in C++ and is compatible with the following C++
+TensorStore is written in C++ with python bindings and is compatible with the following C++ compilers:
-compilers:

 - GCC 10 or later (Linux)
 - Clang 8 or later (Linux)